AshCashh/University-Notes/My Second Brain/C Programming.md

 const uint8_t *ptr = &a; // Points to 'a' but treats it as a constant ptr = &b; // Valid: 'ptr' is not a constant
 ```
-If the qualifier is placed after the asterisk, the pointer itself is constant, meaning it cannot be reassgned to another address.
+If the qualifier is placed after the asterisk, the pointer itself is constant, meaning it cannot be reassigned to another address.
 ```c
 uint8_t a = 100; // Variable
 uint8_t b = 200; // Variable